 3) Use Arabic Seeds’ resources to play in Arabic

 For example, your children can pretend to be our Arabic-speaking kittens Nashoot and Banoon (throw in some cat masks) and retell the dialogue of our “Nashoot meets Bannoon” story.
-Other stories from our library canoe easily used for pretend play.
+Other stories from our library can be used for pretend play.

 You can also assemble the 3D Paper City from our City Unit (with building labels in Arabic) with your children, have them bring their toys (vehicles, characters) and help them to use the Arabic vocabulary and sentences included in the unit while they are playing!

 And what about preparing a Fruit Salad or gardening in Arabic?!
 We have lovely units around these themes!

 Also bring Arabic outside and go on a scavenger hunt with our Fall’s Treasures and Park/Playground units!